-A kyphotic curve is convex (i.e., curves outward).
-The curves in the thoracic and sacral spine are kyphotic.
+A kyphotic curve bend forward.
+The normal curves in the thoracic and sacral spine are kyphotic.

-A lordotic curve is concave (i.e., curves inward) and is found in the cervical and lumbar levels of the spine.
+A lordotic curve is bends backward.
+The normal curves of the cervical and lumbar levels of the spine.

 The outer shell of a vertebra consists of cortical bone.
 Cortical bone is dense, solid and strong.
 Inside each vertebra is cancellous bone, which is less dense than cortical bone and consists of loosely knit structures that resemble honeycomb.
 Bone marrow, which forms red blood cells and some types of white blood cells, is found within the cavities of cancellous bone.
 Vertebrae consist of the following common elements:

 The body is the largest part of a vertebra.
 Viewed from overhead, it appears oval.
 From the side, it appears slightly hourglass shaped; thicker at the ends and thinner in the middle.

 Two short processes made up of strong cortical bone protrude from the back of the vertebral body.